stackbit/stackbit-theme-ampersand/content/style-guide.md

 The HTML blockquote element defines a long block quotation in the HTML document from another source.

->“Creativity is allowing yourself to make mistakes.
-Design is knowing which ones to keep.” <cite>― Scott Adams</cite>
+>Creativity is allowing yourself to make mistakes.
+Design is knowing which ones to keep. <cite>― Scott Adams</cite>

 A URL for the source of the quotation may be given using the cite attribute, while a text representation of the source can be given using the &lt;cite&gt; element.